bitrise-io/bitrise-workflow-editor/README.md

 npm run e2e     # for self contained e2e tests (local binary api + testing logic) e2e:api + e2e:run
 ```

-*NOTE*: for e2e test you need to have binaries built! in order to do that please use `bitrise run create-binaries`.
-It is still need to be solved to run e2e tests against live code.
+*NOTE*: for e2e testing you could start a service normally (to develop and run tests on it parallel) or have a binary ready by `bitrise run create-binaries` if you only want to verify the correctness of an already built feature.

 Use `npm test` for a single test run.
 If you only iterate on tests, you can also use `npm run karma` as it skips transpilation and the transpilation and run the tests on an already transpiled JS. (faster)